La Ronde (restaurant): History

 The building was designed by John Graham Jr. of the architectural firm John Graham & Company.
 The building was completed in 1960 and inaugurated 21 November 1961.
 At that time, it was the highest building in Honolulu.

-Graham later received a patent for the revolving design in 1964 (US patent-nr 3125189).
+Graham received a patent for the revolving design in 1964 (US patent No. 3125189).
 Later, the restaurant was renamed "Windows of Hawaii" but closed completely in the mid-1990s.
 The premises were converted to office space, and the floor was welded into place.

 There was another revolving restaurant in Hawaii, called Top of Waikiki.
-It was closed in 2020 due to the pandemic.
+It was closed in 2020 due to the COVID-19 pandemic.